apereo/cas/cas-server-documentation/installation/Monitoring-Statistics.md

 ```

 ### Metric Refresh Interval
-The reporting interval can be configured via the `application.properties` file:
+The metrics reporting interval can be configured via the `application.properties` file:

 ```properties
 # Define how often should metric data be reported.
 Default is 30 seconds.